Ryan's Rangeview Juvenile Remand Centre Interview

-If the offender isn’t processed before 6 am on a weekday, the police take the kids straight to the Children’s Court before 1 pm.
-We don’t accept kids at Rangeview after 6 am on a weekday.
-If the police don’t process them before 1 pm, they’ll take the kids straight to Rangeview where they’ll go to court the next day.
+If the offender isn’t processed before six am on a weekday, the police take the kids straight to the Children’s Court before one pm.
+We don’t accept kids at Rangeview after six pm on a weekday.
+If the police don’t process them before one pm, they’ll take the kids straight to Rangeview where they’ll go to court the next day.
 If it happens on the weekend, they’re taken to Rangeview and go to court on the Monday.

-All the girls go to Rangeview whether they’re sentenced or on remand.
-There’s about 10 girls with about 60 – 70 remand boys in Rangeview.
-Any surplus of boys, we normally send across to Banksia Hill, which is purely a detention centre so people who’ve been caught and given a period of detention, serve that time out there.
+All the girls go to Rangeview, whether they’re sentenced or on remand.
+We've got about 10 girls and about 60 – 70 remand boys here.
+Any surplus of boys, we normally send across to Banksia Hill, which is purely a detention centre.
+So boys who’ve been caught and given a period of detention, serve that time out there.

 On the weekends, it’s very similar.
-They get to sleep in a bit longer and are unlocked by 8 but usually rise between 8 – 9.
+They get to sleep in a bit longer and are unlocked by eight but usually rise between eight and nine.
 A relaxed breakfast, bit of a clean of their cells on Saturday, scrubbing the tiles in the shower and the bathroom.
-The same on the Sunday, the kitchen is done, the windows and laundry up until lunchtime where they have recreation and go kick a footy.
+The same on Sunday.
+The kitchen is done, the windows and laundry cleaned up until lunchtime, where they have recreation and go kick a footy.